programmfabrik/fylr-plugin-editor-field-visibility/README.md

 ### Mask options

-* Name of the observed field, which Triggers the visibility of fields
+* Name of the observed field, which triggers the visibility of fields
 * JSON-Config about the fields to hide.
 See example below

 ##### Example JSON-Config